Taekyon/Taekyon/README.md

 - 👋 Hi, I’m @Taekyon
 - 👀 I’m interested in Learning new things
-- 🌱 I’m currently learning HTML5, CSS3 and Javascript
+- 🌱 I'm currently doing an apprenticeship in IT
 - 📫 How to reach me lean.asai@protonmail.com

 <!---